spadhi1995/tekdi.net/src/pages/company/index.md

 ---
 templateKey: company-page
 title: Company
+metakeywords: ["", ""]
-description: We focus on providing you with cutting edge technology solutions.
+metadescription: We focus on providing you with cutting edge technology solutions.
 Our emphasis is on using Open Source technologies in order to deliver the most cost effective, secure & up-to-date solutions & enabling you with the tools to take your business to the next level.
-bannerTitle: Company
-teamheading: Team
-visionheading: Vision
+ogimage: /img/company/about-company.jpg

 companyInfo: We focus on providing you with cutting edge technology solutions.
 Our emphasis is on using Open Source technologies in order to deliver the most cost effective, secure & up-to-date solutions & enabling you with the tools to take your business to the next level.
 companyImg: /img/company/about-company.jpg

 corePurposeHeading: Core Purpose
 corePurposeDesc: Be a catalyst for societal transformation by empowering organisations and individuals with technology
 corePurposeImg: /img/company/core-purpose.jpg

 projectInfo:
     - title: 20+
       description: >